bfernando1/network-labs/EIGRP/path-selection.md

 Here we see that R2 selected the lower IP and goes through R1.

 ### Age of Neighbor
-For this next section I wanted to any premption like neighbor age will disrupt EIGRP selecting the lowest IP.
+For this next section I wanted to test for any premption.
+Should neighbor age disrupts EIGRP from selecting the lowest IP.

 Let's start by forcing R2 to use R3 by shutting R1's g0/0 interface down.
 ```